Archomeda/OBS-GW2-Plugin/README.md

 You can find the [latest development releases on AppVeyor](https://ci.appveyor.com/project/Archomeda/obs-gw2-plugin/history).
 Just click on the latest version that has been successfully built (be sure that you select the latest build from the master branch, unless you want otherwise).
-From there, go to *Configuration: Release*, *Artifacts* and download the zip archive that contains the plugin.
+From there, go to *Artifacts* and download the zip archive that contains the plugin.

 If, for some reason, the latest build does not work as intended (they are development builds for a reason!), you can always try an older version.